 Hand and Arm Injury Prevention

-While some of the acute injuries are a result of a specific incidence, there are also ways to help prevent overuse injuries.
+While acute injuries are a result of a specific incidence, there are ways to help prevent overuse injuries.

 One of the best ways to help prevent overuse injuries is by following any rest guidelines suggested for your sport or position (such as guidelines for pitchers).